siddx78-spec/how-to-clean-install-windows-or-boot-linux-iso-without-usb/README.md

-## this is born at 2am in the night and finished by 5 am , expect very few little typos . will fix it within a day.
+## this is born at 2am in the night and finished by 5 am , expect a little typos . will fix it within a day.
 ## this guide is for windows users, though you can just ask ai to recode these commands to linux equivalent and it should work just fine.

 ---